jacobatwood/funEditor/README.md

 ## Requirements:
  * Python 3.10+
  * OpenAI Python SDK(openai)
- * python-dotenv(python-dotenv)
+ * python-dotenv
-   Install Dependencies with(pip install openai python-dotenv)
+ * Install Dependencies with(pip install openai python-dotenv)

 ## How to Run Program
  1. Create a .env file in project root and add your api key use .env.example as an example